GerHobbelt/owemdjee/0000-index/0092-pdf-render-metadata-core.md

 ## PDF render & metadata core (*mupdf*)

+- **charls** [📁](./charls) [🌐](https://github.com/GerHobbelt/charls) -- CharLS is a C++ implementation of the JPEG-LS standard for lossless and near-lossless image compression and decompression.
+JPEG-LS is a low-complexity image compression standard that matches JPEG 2000 compression ratios.
 - **extract** [📁](../../thirdparty/extract) [🌐](https://github.com/GerHobbelt/thirdparty_extract) -- clone of git://git.ghostscript.com/extract.git
 - **farver-OKlab** [📁](./farver-OKlab) [🌐](https://github.com/GerHobbelt/farver) -- provides very fast, vectorised functions for conversion of colours between different colour spaces, colour comparisons (distance between colours), encoding/decoding, and channel manipulation in colour strings.
 - **freeglut** [📁](../../thirdparty/freeglut) [🌐](https://github.com/GerHobbelt/thirdparty-freeglut) -- Freeglut, the Free OpenGL Utility Toolkit, is meant to be a free alternative to Mark Kilgard's GLUT library.
 In short, freeglut can be used by OpenGL programs to perform those tasks which would normally require platform-specific code.
 Tasks like creating a window, creating an OpenGL context and binding it to the window, and processing input events.
 Freeglut provides a concise and elegant API to handle those tasks, in a platform-independent manner, keeping the application simple and portable.